GoodIntentionsAssistant/gi/README.md

 User pesistent sessions over multiple calls, with API token and context information

 **Learn**
-NLP interface for user input text to intent
+Classifier interfaces for matching user input to an intent

 **Entities**
 Data source for training the system and parsing parameters from user input.
-Compares to a model.
+Comparable to a model in MVC.

 **Intents**
 Business logic for the users input.
-Compares to a controller.
+Comparable to a controller in MVC.

 **Parameters**
 Parses user input text